Mik3asg/docker-ec2-terraform/README.md

 # NGIX server in a Docker Container on AWS EC2 with Terraform Project

-## A fully funtional example project showing how to use Terraform to deploy a Docker Container with NGIX on AWS EC2
+## A fully functional example project showing how to use Terraform to build, run and deploy a Docker Container with NGIX on AWS EC2

 This project is an example that was built along with an online course showing how to automate with Terraform (as Infrastrcture as Code) the deployment of a NGIC server in a Docker Container on AWS EC2 instance.
 Every part of this project is sample code which shows how to do the following steps: